Code-Institute-Submissions/second-milestone-project-23/README.md

 ### Content

+- All the text content are my own.

+- The bible verses were taken from [BibleStudyTools](https://www.biblestudytools.com/bible-study/).

 - The markers on the map were implemented with the help of Traversy Media [Google Maps JavaScript API Tutorial](https://www.youtube.com/watch?v=Zxf1mnP5zcw&t=577s).

 - The accordion on the destination pages were implemented with the help from [Easy Tutorials](https://www.youtube.com/watch?v=t5pJ-SYCZa0).

 ### Media

-- The bible verses were taken from

 - The background video on the main page was implemented with the help from [CodeNewbies](https://www.youtube.com/watch?v=-G37aahAYlM).

+- The images from the carousel in cuba.html were my own.

-- The images and video from the different pages were found from [Pixabay](https://pixabay.com/) and [Pexels](https://pexels.com/) and are free for commercial use.
+- The images and video from the remaining pages were found from [Pixabay](https://pixabay.com/) and [Pexels](https://pexels.com/) and are free for commercial use.

 ### Acknowledgements